Report an Incident/File a Complaint

 FAQsQ.
 What happens after I submit the complaint?

-Staff from OSC will review the report and may contact you if necessary.
+Staff from OSCCS will review the report and may contact you if necessary.
 If you are contacted, staff will review the information and ask any clarifying questions.
 The complaint will be shared with the student alleged to have violated policy (the respondent).
 Staff will meet with the respondent.
 You can learn about that process here.

 Q. Does the respondent have to know I reported the incident?